A Chime For All Seasons

 There may be a situation in which the partner feels that he has to explain what they eat and what they don't eat because he feels self-conscious about the fact that he doesn't eat those things or whatever it is.

 Don't feel self-conscious about it.
+The waiter doesn't care.

 This is your choice in the world, just like you might like wind chimes in the winter or not.

 But you don't need to explain why you're not eating what you're not eating.
+And Mary, you can go easy on your partner.

 He's doing the heavy lifting in this case for you.

-Ah, just when I thought I was out, Rudy drags me back in to Rudy's place.
+Judge Hotchman, we got a letter from Rudy on Big Toad Road.
+Ah, just when I thought I was out, Rudy drags me back in to Rudy's Place.

 Play the Rudy's Place theme, Jennifer Marmor.
+Rudy's Place.

-Rudy's place
+Rudy's place.

-No internet, no yachts, no sharks invited So have no fears
+No internet, no yachts, no sharks invited, so have no fears.

 I'm gonna

-ride my horse down Big toad road
+ride my horse down Big Toad Road.

 I'm gonna

-ride my horse down Big toad road
+ride my horse down Big Toad Road.

 I'm gonna